xbouteiller/gmin/README.md

-# Python Program for computing leaf conductance
+# gminComputation : a Python Program for estimating leaf conductance

 Current version is: **2.0**